tmpfs/mxl/lib/mxl.md

 Manage aliases using an @ notation.

+Global aliases are created in the default rc file when $0 is installed, they are written to `.${0}rc.json` pointing to the files in `conf/tpl` and may not be deleted.

 Aliases are automatically added if they do not already exist the first time a call to `source-file` succeeds and are re-written to `~/.mxlrc.json`.
 The rc file is created if it does not exist.